likhitha58/FinCalc-AI/README.md

 ## Key Features

-- **Function Calling Architecture** — The LLM invokes typed Python functions instead of guessing arithmetic.
+- **Function Calling Architecture** — The LLM invokes typed JavaScript functions instead of guessing arithmetic.
 - **5 Financial Calculators** — EMI, Simple Interest, SIP Returns, Loan Amortization, and Max Loan Eligibility.
 - **Natural Language I/O** — Ask questions in plain English; get clear, jargon-free explanations.
+- **Multi-Turn Context Memory** — Seamlessly recalls user-provided parameters across chat turns.
-- **Anti-Hallucination Guardrails** — A strict system prompt ensures the model never manually computes or fabricates numbers.
+- **Anti-Hallucination Guardrails** — A strict system prompt ensures the model never manually computes numbers and actively suppresses internal reasoning leakage.
 - **Robust Fallback Parsing** — If the model emits a tool call as raw JSON instead of a structured call, the engine still catches and executes it.
 - **Output Sanitization** — Leaked JSON, mode labels, and internal artifacts are stripped before the user sees anything.
-- **Modular & Extensible** — Add a new financial function in minutes: write the Python function, add its schema, register it in the tool map.
+- **Modular & Extensible** — Add a new financial function in minutes: write the JavaScript tool, add its schema, register it in the tool map.

 ---